ra1u/redis-dart/README.md

 ### Currently supported features:

 * raw commands - this enables sending any command as raw data
-* Unicode - strings are UTF8 encoded when sending and decoded when received
-* [transactions](http://redis.io/topics/transactions) for executing multiple commands in atomic way
+* [transactions](http://redis.io/topics/transactions) wrapper for executing multiple commands in atomic way
 * [pubsub](http://redis.io/topics/pubsub) helper for dispatching messages trough single connection
+* unicode - strings are UTF8 encoded when sending and decoded when received
 * performance - this counts as future too

 ## Simple